Approximation systems: Abstract

 \section{Abstract}

 We introduce the notion of an approximation system as a generalization of Taylor approximation, and we give some first examples.
 Next we develop the general theory, including error bounds and a sufficient criterion for convergence.
 More examples follow.
+We conclude the article with a description of numerical implementation and directions for future research.
 Prerequisites are mostly elementary complex analysis.